The Art of Communication: Understanding Interaction

 Most people think communication is about what they say.
 It's not.
 It's about what actually happens when it's said.

-You can be thoughtful, clear, intentional... and still feel the shift.
+You can be thoughtful, clear, and intentional.
+Yet, you can still feel a shift.
 A pause.
 A change in tone.
 A reaction you didn’t expect.
 Something doesn't land.

 Most people respond by explaining more.
 But that’s not what’s needed in that moment.